 The field of Statistics is one of the most important and fastest growing fields today.
 Five units are required for this minor of which at least three must be in Statistics (i.e, have a STAT prefix).
 The remaining two units can be either from Statistics or from among the options listed below.
 Additionally, one of the two non-stat units may be an independent study/honors project without a stat prefix that involves substantial statistical analysis.

 For a description of courses offered in Statistics, please see Statistic Course Listings.

 Other courses from outside the department which include a substantial statistics component may also count towards the minor.
+A maximum of two of these units can be used towards the minor.
 These courses include